travis-ci/docs-travis-ci-com/user/deployment/script.md

       branch: master
 ```

-These arguments have access to all the usual [environment variables](/user/environment-variables/#Default-Environment-Variables).
+The script has access to all the usual [environment variables](/user/environment-variables/#Default-Environment-Variables).

 ```yaml
 deploy: